yggdrasil-network/yggdrasil-network.github.io/index.md

 # Yggdrasil

 Yggdrasil is an early-stage implementation of a fully end-to-end encrypted IPv6 network.
-It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application to communicate securely with other Yggdrasil nodes.
+It is lightweight, self-arranging, supported on multiple platforms, and allows pretty much any IPv6-capable application to communicate securely with other Yggdrasil nodes.
 Yggdrasil does not require you to have IPv6 Internet connectivity - it also works over IPv4.
 For more information, see our [about](about.md) page.

 ## Project Status